Going Up! – Game Jam Project

 Results & Impact

-• Maintained 144 FPS with no physics hitches or collision bugs across the full vertical level
+• Maintained stable performance throughout the full vertical level with no physics hitches or collision bugs.

 Create a free website with Framer, the website builder loved by startups, designers and agencies.